GEO-BON/bon-in-a-box-pipeline-engine/README-user.md

 <strong>If you need a library that is not yet included</strong>
 1. Look for it on [anaconda](https://anaconda.org/).
 2. If it is there
-    - Add it to the runners/r-environment.yml file (for others, once you merge).
+    - Add it to the runners/r-environment.yml file (for others, once your pull request is merged to main branch).
-    - Add it to you local environment, replacing &lt;package name&gt; in:
+    - Add it to your local environment, replacing &lt;package name&gt; in:<br>
       `docker exec -it biab-runner-conda mamba install -n rbase <package name>`
 3. If it is not found on anaconda
     - Add it to the install command in `runners/conda-dockerfile` (for others, once you merge)